 What’s wrong with trying out new friends, new interests, and new personal styles?

-Is the girl who goes Goth for a few weeks really being fake, or is she being brave?
+Is the middle school girl who goes Goth for a few weeks really being fake, or is she being brave?

 I like that angle much better.